Jones has fan ejected: 'Keep the banter polite'

-Arizona Diamondbacks outfielder Adam Jones, after having a San Diego Padres fan ejected for using profanity on Wednesday night, urges spectators to "keep it light" instead of crossing the line with foul language.
+Arizona Diamondbacks outfielder Adam Jones, after having a San Diego Padres fan ejected for using profanity Wednesday night, urged spectators to "keep it light" instead of crossing the line with foul language.

 Jones had ballpark security remove the fan at Petco Park during Arizona's 4-1 loss to the Padres.
 He said the fan was "cussing me out" while he was tracking down a fly ball in right field during the fifth inning.